-If you own or operate underground storage tanks (UST) in your facility, you must provide a system to detect a possible product release (leak) based on U.S. Environmental Protection Agency (EPA) performance requirements set forth in 40 CFR Part 280, Subpart D, Section 280.43 or 280.44.
+Companies that own or operate underground storage tanks (UST) must provide a system to detect a possible product release (leak) based on U.S. Environmental Protection Agency (EPA) performance requirements set forth in 40 CFR Part 280, Subpart D, Section 280.43 or 280.44.

 Systems and methods used must be capable of detecting the following leak rate or quantity with a probability of detection (Pd) of 0.95 and probability of false alarm (Pfa) of 0.05: